Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 - 15–20% of the population is neurodivergent (Harvard Health, 2020).

 - Employees with trauma histories show higher rates of absenteeism, anxiety, and burnout, especially in unpredictable environments.
+This affects neurodiverse individuals significantly.

 - Neurodiverse employees are 3x more likely to be unemployed, despite equal or higher capability (National Autistic Society, UK).